Vuex

-Vuex is an open-source state management library for Vue.js applications and a JavaScript framework.
+Vuex is an open-source state management library for Vue.js applications.
 It was created by Evan You, the developer behind Vue.js, to provide a centralized store for managing state in Vue.js applications, making it easier to handle and synchronize data across components.

 Overview

 Since Vuex follows a unidirectional data flow pattern, data flows in one direction throughout the application.

 In Vuex, application states are stored in a single store—a JavaScript object.
 Each component in the application can access the store and update its state, while the store itself may only be modified by committing mutations.
 Mutations are functions that can change the state of the store and must always be synchronous in nature.

 Actions are asynchronous functions that not only commit mutations but also perform other operations, including API calls.
 They are used to handle complex logic and can be called from components or other actions.

 Getters, on the other hand, are functions that enable components to access and manipulate the state of the store without modifying it.
 They can be used to derive values from the state or filter the data.